PlumpMath/ring-validators/README.md

 ((param-int? :foo) {:params {:foo "123"}}) ; => true
 ```

-Pretty boring, but these can then be attached to ring handler
+Pretty boring, but these can then be attached to Ring handler
 functions...

 ```clojure